 Simple approval process.
 The approval process is typically quick and easy, saving you valuable time and effort when you need capital.

 Fast funding.
-Loan closing usually occurs within one to two days, providing fast access to funds for your immediate business needs.
+Loan closing usually happens within one to two days, providing fast access to funds for your immediate business needs.

 Flexible credit requirements.
-Credit score requirements are relatively low, though we recommend a score of at least 550 for the best rates and terms.
+Credit score requirements are relatively low, though I recommend a score of at least 550 for the best rates and terms.

 3. Equipment Loans